aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 # Alibaba Cloud Provider

-~> **News:** Currently, Alibaba Cloud has published [Terraform Module Web GUI](https://api.aliyun.com/#/cli?tool=Terraform) to help developers to use Terraform Module more simply and conveniently.
-Welcome to access it and let us know your more requirements!

 The Alibaba Cloud provider is used to interact with the many resources supported by [Alibaba Cloud](https://www.alibabacloud.com).
 The provider needs to be configured with the proper credentials before it can be used.